 Do I need a travel bag for golf clubs?

 If you invest in a hard case when getting ready to fly with golf clubs this will be more secure as it is designed to provide additional protection to the golf club.
 The hard outer case ensures that the vulnerable parts of the clubs, the exposed heads, and shafts, are not damaged should they be thrown around by airport handlers.
 This will take the stress away from worrying if your clubs arrive safely at your destination.

 When you book our ticket most airlines provide an option for adding sports equipment to your luggage.
 This will ensure that the airline are expecting your golf clubs when you check in for boarding.
 Most international and domestic flights allow one bag included with your ticket, if you are bring ing golf clubs in addition to these then you will have to pay for another bag.
 Frequent golf travellers advise golfers, where possible, to pack as much as they can into their golf travel bag, without exceeding the weight, to only have to check one bag onto the flight.

-Tips for packing to fly with golf clubs?
+The Best Tips for packing when flying with golf clubs?

 The risk of your clubs getting damaged in transit is high.
 There are a number of tips which have been shared by frequent golf travelers.
 These are not the most high tech but are extremely effective.

 - Firstly we would strongly advise that you buy yourself a hard case golf carry bag This way you’ll keep your clubs well protected from any cowboy bag handlers at the airport, as well as securing them from any bumps and movement during the journey.
 My personal recommendation is the Longridge Hardcase Travel Cover.
 I’ve used this when travelling and it is excellent.
 It has foam inside the top near the clubheads, easy to move with wheels and is really secure with locking on the side.